narayanrai97/ride-share-rails/Calender.md

 RecurringPattern Model
 schedule_window_id: 2
 separation_count: 1  # The count is 1 due to the fact that it is occuring every other week.
-day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
+day_of_week: 2 # The day_of_week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
-week_of_month: 0 # The week of month is 0 because the example is occuring every other week until the end date.
+week_of_month: 0 # The week_of_month is 0 because the example is occuring every other week until the end date.
-month_of_year: 0  # The month of year is set to 0 because it is not recurring once a month every year.
+month_of_year: 0  # The month_of_year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: “weekly” # The type of repeating is set to weekly because the schedule window above recurs weekly.
+type_of_repeating: “weekly” # The type_of_repeating is set to weekly because the schedule window above recurs weekly.

 # Example of monthly.
-Occures every month, every Tuesday:
+Occurs every month, every Tuesday:

 ScheduleWindow Model
 id: 3